Rules of the game: Olympic curling explained

-Curling returns at the 2022 Beijing Winter Olympics.
+Curling will be back once again at the 2022 Beijing Winter Olympics.
 The complex sport incorporates skills and rules from multiple games including shuffleboard and ice hockey.

 Curling stems from Scotland where the game first started in the 16th century on frozen ponds.
 Eventually it made its way to North America with clubs popping up in Canada and the U.S. in the early 19th century.